The debut for Wake Forest's Carter Whitt and his fast transition to college basketball

 “Because Forbes at the end of the day, he’s going to chew you out but he’s going to put you right back in the game as long as you’re playing hard.”

-Whitt, a 6-foot-4 Raleigh native who played at Leesville Roads, will learn so much this season, and they’ll be moments where he struggles as a player that should be either finishing up or getting ready to start his final prep season.
+Whitt, a 6-foot-4 Raleigh native who played at Leesville Road, will learn so much this season, and there will be moments where he struggles as a player that should be either finishing up or getting ready to start his final high school season.

-It was a big deal to Forbes that Whitt’s debut performance mirrored what he’s done in practice so far.
+It was a big deal to Forbes that Whitt’s debut performance mirrored what he’s done in practice.
 That bodes well for the former top-100 recruit who quickly became an impromptu college player.

 “He should be playing in the Bojangles or Chick-fil-A or whatever fast-food high school tournament that’s going on right now,” Forbes said.
 “But instead he’s getting ready to play in the ACC ...
 He missed everything.
 And he came out today and I thought he played with great poise."